 Short answer: Yes.
 Very.

-Soot particles are small enough to be inhaled or absorbed through the skin and eyes, which makes them a health hazard—especially for children, pets, and people with respiratory conditions.
+Soot particles are small enough to be inhaled or absorbed through the skin and eyes, which makes them a health hazard.
+Children, pets, and people with respiratory conditions are especially at risk for the posed health challenges.
 Health symptoms can include:

 Long-term soot damage can even increase your risk of cancer, heart disease, and chronic lung conditions.
 If you’ve experienced a fire, or suspect soot damage is present, it’s important to act fast.